Licensing & Terms

 Is VelvetCMS open source?

 Core is fully open source under Apache 2.0.
-The add-on products are source-available with dual licensing: free for non-commercial, license required for business.
+VelvetCMS uses a dual-license model — free for non-commercial, commercial license for business.
+Fleet is a service governed by terms at launch.

 Building a site for a friend?

-Yes, license needed if the site is for a business or will generate revenue.
+If the site is for a business or will generate revenue — yes, you need a license.
 It's based on the site's purpose, not whether you got paid.

 Personal blog with affiliate links?